 He has held a number of academic and research positions in soil science and agriculture at leading institutions in the UK, Australia and New Zealand and was Chief of the CSIRO Division of Soils and Chief Research Scientist (1993-2000).

 Professor Swift is a world-renowned, extensively-published soil scientist whose major research interests lie in the area of soil chemistry.
-He is a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE) and the Royal Society of Chemistry (FRSC) and is a long-serving member of the International Union of Soil Science (1990-94 and 2006-18).
+He is a Fellow of the Australian Academy of Technology and Engineering (FTSE) and the Royal Society of Chemistry (FRSC) and is a long-serving member of the International Union of Soil Science (1990-94 and 2006-18).

 The management of the Soil CRC is led by a Chief Executive Officer, supported by a small operational and administrative team.